Dental Implants in Hickory, NC

 A dental implant is a device that is used to replace the root portion of a missing tooth or missing teeth.
 Dental implants are used to support natural looking teeth and enable patients who are missing some or all of their natural teeth to smile, speak with confidence and chew their food more comfortably.
 Implants offer stability because they fuse to your bone.
 Integration of the implants into your jaw also helps your replacement teeth feel more natural and some people also find the secure fit more comfortable than conventional substitutes.

 Dr. J.D.
-Robinette provides dental implants at his office in Hickory, NC.
-Learn more about dental implants and call 828-267-0651 to schedule your appointment with Dr. Robinette today!
+Robinette provides all types of dental implants at his dental practice in Hickory, NC.
+By using the latest in dental technology, Dr. Robinette is able to provide the best care available to each of his patients.
+Learn more and call 828-267-0651 to schedule your appointment today!

 What are the Benefits of Dental Implants?

 - Comfort fit and Natural look: dental implants are designed to look and feel like natural teeth.
 With implants, you eliminate the discomfort of removable dentures and because implants are permanent, they are designed to last a lifetime with good care.

 - Improved speech: dentures often cause you to mumble or slur your words, as they can slip within the mouth.
 Dental implants are fused with the bone, so they allow you to speak much more naturally.

 - Prevent bone loss: dental implants not only replace your tooth but they also replace the root, which will allow for normal chewing.
 When normal chewing is restored, it provides stimulation for natural bone growth.

 - No denture hassle: dental implants do not require as much maintaining like dentures require.
 You will no longer have to remove your dentures at night and you can keep your teeth in the mouth where they belong; that means no more embarrassing denture slippage while talking, laughing or coughing.